 - API member companies treat cybersecurity as a top priority, and as owners and operators of critical energy infrastructure are providing the leadership, proactive solutions and ongoing coordination with federal agencies to help prevent future cyberattacks.
 The Oil and Natural Gas Subsector Coordinating Council (ONG SCC) recently released a report with API detailing the industry’s resilience and preparedness to defend itself against cyber threats: Defense-in-Depth: Cybersecurity in the Natural Gas and Oil Industry

 Convening of the Oil and Natural Gas Industry

-Since 2006, API has convened the annual Cybersecurity Conference & Expo in Houston, Texas, which brings together leading cybersecurity experts from oil and natural gas companies, government, academia and vendors.
-Since 2017, API has partnered with IOGP to convene the annual API-IOGP Europe Cybersecurity Conference in London, UK.
+Since 2006, API has convened the annual Cybersecurity Conference & Expo in the United States, which brings together leading cybersecurity experts from oil and natural gas companies, government, academia and vendors.
+Since 2017, API has partnered with IOGP to convene the annual API-IOGP Europe Cybersecurity Conference.

 - 19-20 June 2019 API-IOGP Cybersecurity Europe Conference in London, UK

 - 12-13 November 2019 API Cybersecurity Conference & Expo in The Woodlands Texas

 API members treat cybersecurity as a top priority, and along with the Oil and Natural Gas Subsector Coordinating Council (ONG SCC) released a report describing the industry’s resilience and preparedness to defend itself and energy consumers against malicious cyber threats and providing insight for policymakers into the comprehensive cybersecurity programs of the natural gas and oil industry.